E. K. Mawlong: Other activities

 E.K.
 Mawlong was the longest serving President of the Catholic Association in Khasi Jaiñtia Hills of Meghalaya.
-He had served the Catholic Association for 17 years till the year 2005 as he voluntarily gave up the post due to health reasons.
+He had served the Catholic Association for 17 years till the year 2005 as he voluntarily gave up the post for health reasons.
 His effort in arranging the visit of Pope John Paul II to Shillong, is fondly remembered.
 He stayed in New Delhi for two long weeks in order to convince the Ministry of Home Affairs to clear the Papal visit.
 After a hard-fought debate with its officials, Mawlong convinced the Ministry of Home Affairs to allow the Pope to visit Shillong.
 Pope John Paul II was allowed to visit Shillong on 4 February 1986 for only three hours due to security concerns.

 Mawlong was also the President of the Meghalaya Cooperative Apex Bank Employees Union for 25 years.
 He had held the post till his demise in 2008.